-This article will cover how you setup your Exchange 2013 server to send outbound messages through MPmail.
+This article will cover how to set up your Exchange 2013 server to send outbound messages through MPmail.

 - A valid MPmail Customer